1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

 ‘Exceptional Circumstances’ means the Covid-19 pandemic or other circumstances defined as such in the Program Parameters ;

-‘Exceptional Circumstances Activity Plan’ means a plan approved by Sport Australia in accordance with clause 8(c) and 8(d), that enables a School affected by Exceptional Circumstances to conduct certain amended activities under the Program.
+‘Exceptional Circumstances Activity Plan’ means a plan approved by the ASC in accordance with clause 8(c) and 8(d), that enables a School affected by Exceptional Circumstances to conduct certain amended activities under the Program.

-‘Funding period’ means the time period (school term) specified by Sport Australia within which a School may use a Grant to deliver activities under the Program;
+‘Funding period’ means the time period (school term) specified by the ASC within which a School may use a Grant to deliver activities under the Program;

-‘Grant’ means funding allocated to a School by Sport Australia to support the delivery of activities under the Program;
+‘Grant’ means funding allocated to a School by the ASC to support the delivery of activities under the Program;

-‘NSO’ means a national sporting organisation accepted by Sport Australia as a partner sport in the Program;
+‘NSO’ means a national sporting organisation accepted by the ASC as a partner sport in the Program;

 ‘NSO-nominated provider’ means a provider approved by an NSO to deliver activities under the Program with respect to the NSO’s sport;